 MassDOT's contractor, SPS New England, is continuing Route 2 east and westbound construction activities.
 Demolition of the high speed lane in each direction on the existing bridges is complete.
 Construction of the new bridge in the median has begun.

 Initial paving on I-95 north and southbound between Exits 28 and 30 is complete for the construction season.
-The contractor will begin interstate median reconstruction in spring 2015.
+The contractor has begun interstate median reconstruction.
 Final paving of I-95 between Exits 28 and 30 will be completed toward the end of the project in 2016.